DIY Gift Ideas That Don’t Scream ‘DIY’

 Giving handmade gifts imparts a little of the love that made it along with the gift.

-I’ve rounded up some fun, useful, and lovely DIY Gift Ideas that you could get started on now and get a jump on your holiday gifting.
+I’ve rounded up some fun, useful, and lovely DIY Gift Ideas that you could start on now to get a jump on your holiday gifting.

 Lemon Peppermint Hand Scrub